bdyontar/NoSeMaze/Documentation/hardwareReference.md

 ## Computer

-The AutonomouseS was developed in a WindowsNT operating system.
+The NoSeMaze was developed in a WindowsNT operating system.